Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/news/watermarking-final.md

 #### Impacts for the industry
 For NAGRA

->Pirates will seek out vulnerable content irrespective of its type or source.
+"Pirates will seek out vulnerable content irrespective of its type or source.
 NexGuard Streaming widely deployed for many years for VoD and live use cases, is happy to provide a DASH-IF compliant version, for either video watermark and/or audio watermark.
-It has already been tested with several global CDN services.
+It has already been tested with several global CDN services."

 For Synamedia

->Synamedia is thrilled that active collaboration between industry peers has eventually led to the emergence of a common A/B watermarking blueprint.
+"Synamedia is thrilled that active collaboration between industry peers has eventually led to the emergence of a common A/B watermarking blueprint.
 This specification removes several friction points and can only help accelerate the adoption of watermarking across Live and VOD OTT services.
-We look forward to deploying our unique ContentArmor solution in our customers’ video services at a faster pace.
+We look forward to deploying our unique ContentArmor solution in our customers’ video services at a faster pace."

 For Irdeto

->At Irdeto, we are committed to supporting standards that foster an open, thriving, and secure streaming ecosystem.
+"At Irdeto, we are committed to supporting standards that foster an open, thriving, and secure streaming ecosystem.
 By establishing a common framework and unlocking the proprietary solutions in today’s marketplace, the DASH-IF A/B watermarking wpecification empowers video streaming players with a wider choice in their watermarking solutions while at the same time streamlining the implementation process.
 The collaborative effort of our partners and competitors in publishing the specification is a significant step forward and highlights the industry's commitment to tackling piracy collectively.
-We keenly look forward to deploying Irdeto TraceMark forensic watermarking in our customers' workflows and leveraging this specification to its full potential.
+We keenly look forward to deploying Irdeto TraceMark forensic watermarking in our customers' workflows and leveraging this specification to its full potential."

 #### References
 The DASH-IF A/B watermarking specification is published [here](https://dashif.org/guidelines/others/#dash-if-candidate-technical-specification-dash-if-forensic-a-b-watermarking).